amarchen/helloworld-pro-sailfish/README.md

 6. You should see the silly primitive calculator app installed and running in the emulator.

 ### Running tests
-* Option 1: In the emulator console, just run `/usr/share/tst-harbour-helloworld-pro-sailfish/runTestsOnDevice.sh`
+* Option 1: In the emulator console, just run `/usr/share/tst-harbour-helloworld-pro-sailfish/runTestsOnDevice.sh` Here are instructions on connecting to the emulator's console - https://sailfishos.org/develop-faq.html

 * Option 2: Inside SailfishOS IDE